sakshisingh0101/Amazon-clone-frontend/README.md

 # Amazon-clone-frontend
-This is my first git.
+This is my first Git Repositary.
 Author-Sakshi Singh